 Do you occasionally wander off from paved roads for a change?
 Michelin LTX A/T 2 is the right product for your GMC.

 It has got the sturdiest tread compound to hold higher traction in all-terrain paths.
 The tire is always ready to meet challenging light road conditions, whether it is gravel, mud, snow, or dirt.

 Its Biting Edge technology provides further grip in the pattern.
 Moreover, depending on the load range, the tire comes with up to more than two steel belts.

 You can throw the worry of quick burnout out of your mind for a very long time.
 With extended tread life and robust compound tread, this product brings out the best in all-terrain surfaces.

-Our last selection includes Scorpion STR by Pirelli that has been designed especially for all-terrain drives.
-You can take these tires to occasional light off-road rides of dirt, grass, etc.
+Our last selection includes Scorpion STR by Pirelli which has been designed especially for all-terrain drives.
+You can take these tires to occasional light off-road rides on dirt, grass, etc.

 The circumferential grooves with sipes make sure that the wider tread blocks reduce hydroplaning while improving traction on wet surfaces.
 However, they might not work that great on deep snow.

 It is alright because these are not winter tires.
 As all-season tires, the product, nonetheless, includes all the features to accommodate comfortable rides.
 They can be efficiently handled when cruising on highways.